 Read | How Feyenoord are changing the fortunes and future of Dutch football

 • • • •

-This season Ajax were beaten by lowly Rapid Vienna in the Champions League qualifying rounds.
+Last season Ajax were beaten by lowly Rapid Vienna in the Champions League qualifying rounds.
 The aggregate score was 5-4, as Ajax were undone by woeful mistakes.
 In this regard, it almost felt like the Ajax doctrine of playing possession football from defence to attack was more of a hindrance than a strength.
 Defenders were playing in the wrong areas, and in a context where every mistake is punished mercilessly at the top level.
 Consequently, it’s surely fair to ask whether the Ajax philosophy is compatible with the cutthroat world of modern, counter-attacking football?
 Perhaps it’s simply time to follow the trend, rather than striving endlessly to create it.

 PSV seem to have grasped that point.
 After lurching between identities and strategies for almost a decade, they finally settled on a thorough cleansing under the management of former captain Phillip Cocu.
 Even early in his reign, signs of naivety were present, but pragmatism finally prevailed, as the club’s commitment to excellent youth players blended with a realistic assessment of the environment to create a title-winning side fit for Europe.

 “The first year was awful,” Brouwers explains.
 “But nowadays, the tactical plan works for most of the games and Cocu has a clear vision.
 In his post-match interviews, he sees the same match we do, and isn’t afraid to say he was wrong.”

 So, can PSV buck the trend and compete deep into the Champions League anytime soon?
 At this stage PSV must fight with maximum effort and hope that their wealthier opponents have a bad day, just to stand any real chance of progression.